 Poor road conditions are another big danger that besets tourists and citizens alike.
 The mountainous terrain and lack of maintenance make landslides, steep drop-offs, blind curves, and falling rocks constantly plague Bhutan roads.
 Thus, tourists are required by the government to organize their trips through recognized tour companies and travel in groups.

 Visitors to Bhutan should make sure that all their vaccinations are up to date.
 Recommended vaccinations include adult diphtheria, tetanus, hepatitis A and B, polio, typhoid, varicella, Japanese B encephalitis, meningitis, rabies, and tuberculosis.
 Vaccination for yellow fever is required for entry into the country if arriving from a yellow fever infected country in Africa or the Americas.
 Other possible health risks include Acute Mountain Sickness, also known as altitude sickness.
 Always ascend slowly when trekking, avoid grueling activities in the first 24 hours, and avoid alcohol consumption at high altitudes.

 Medicine and supplies

 Be sure to always bring adequate supplies of your own medication when traveling.
 Medicine and supplies easily accessible in your home country may not be available in Bhutan.
 Diarrhea is the most common ailment of tourists in this part of the world.
 Most cases are mild and can be treated with rest and adequate fluids.

-Pacific Prime can assist you with any health insurance needs in Bhutan.
-We offer professional advice at no cost to you.
-No matter what your budget is or what your requirements are, our professional consultants can help find a policy that fits you or your group.
-Our policies can cover wide range of services including dental, maternity, specialist consultation, transportation, inpatient services, and many more.
+With extensive years of experience throughout the world, Pacific Prime can assist you with any health insurance needs in Bhutan.
+We offer professional advice and free plan comparisons to our clients.
+No matter what your budget is or what your requirements are, our professional consultants can match you with a policy that best fits you or your group.
+Our policies can cover a wide range of services including dental, maternity, specialist consultation, transportation, inpatient services, and many more aspects.
 Please contact us today for a free consultation.